ahmed-khateeb/ahmed-khateeb/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as Backend Engineer
+- 🔭 I’m currently working as Senior Software Engineer
 - 👯 I’m looking to collaborate on solving tech challenges
-- 💬 Ask me about Nodejs, MongoDB and Elastic Search
+- 💬 Ask me about Nodejs, Rails, MongoDB, Postgres and Elastic Search
 - 📫 How to reach me:
   - ahmedelkhateeb35777@gmail.com.
   - LinkedIn [Khateeb](https://www.linkedin.com/in/ahmad-el-khateeb/).